 Now available in a beautiful hand-made hardback volume with a limited edition of 100 signed and hand numbered copies.

 Printed on Stockwell 160gsm, 288mm x 186mm, hardback, pp.62.

 Digitally typeset by Christian Brett (Bracket Press)

-Cover artwork by John Dwyer, and has been letterpress printed on an Arab platen and hand sewn and bound by the author, using vermilion endpapers, headband and ribbon.
+Cover artwork by John Dwyer, and covers were letterpress printed on an Arab platen at Incline Press and hand sewn and bound by the author, using vermilion endpapers, headband and ribbon.

 Each book has been hand splattered so distinctly unique.